ziviledauderiene/weather-app/README.md

 - Background photo represents the current city and changes when new location is set.

 ### Technologies used
-- React (Functional components with hooks)
+- React (Functional components with Hooks)
+- SCSS
-- CSS/SCSS
+- HTML